LuanMaik/nestjs-unit-of-work/README.md

 ## Running this example

-The `database.sql` file has the database structure necessery to run this example.
+The `database.sql` file has the database structure necessary to run this example.

 The configuration of database connection is set in `src/app.module.ts`.